joomengine/jcb-documentation/024-How-to-integrate-the-Create-User-Helper-Method-in-your-Components.md

 ### Global Helper Class

  [00:13:17](https://www.youtube.com/watch?v=ckFakaQ90JY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m17s)Here is that Global Helper class and methods being used.(See video) A number of Custom Methods may be seen which are available in that class.
 It has been added as freebies and should not necessarily always be used.
-If anyone can improve on those methods, please make a pull request and changes can be done.<<<<<<<<<<<<<<<
+If anyone can improve on those methods, please make a pull request and changes can be done.
+Once the required data had been collected(See video), and getting that same 'method', a 'Create User' is done.

- Then over here(see video) once we've become very sure that we've got enough data on the right data.
-We basically get that same method and we need to create user.
-[00:13:55](https://www.youtube.com/watch?v=ckFakaQ90JY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m55s) We get result.
-And if it's not the correct result we deal with it accordingly.
-And if it is the correct result we add the user to the user group.
-That's something that create user does not do.
-We have a user group setup [00:14:17](https://www.youtube.com/watch?v=ckFakaQ90JY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m17s) basically in the component.
-We get that user group, set into the correct user group.
-This is a return message, if it's an error or it's a success.
-So down here(see video) is the error message.
-If it's successful this is what we do if it's unsuccessful this is what we do.
-[00:14:45](https://www.youtube.com/watch?v=ckFakaQ90JY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m45s) That's just a quick look, I mean obviously we can pause this video, and look at what I have done.
+ [00:13:55](https://www.youtube.com/watch?v=ckFakaQ90JY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m55s) Then get a result('$returned'), and if it's not the correct result it should be dealt with accordingly.
+If it is the correct user it may be added to the user group.
+That is something that Create User does not do.
+There is a user group setup in the component.
+[00:14:17](https://www.youtube.com/watch?v=ckFakaQ90JY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m17s)  The user group needs to be set into the correct user group.
+The return message will indicate if it has been an error or a success.
+Lower down(see video) is the error message.
+[00:14:45](https://www.youtube.com/watch?v=ckFakaQ90JY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h14m45s)<<<<<<<<<<<<<<<<<<<<<<<<<

 ### Get User Field